161 Stratford Road, Birmingham B11 1RB

 of a further enlargement (by taking in back premises) in order to accommodate one of the Bank's busiest offices.

-The temporary premises, after the addition of the adjoining unit, were reconstructed by Frederick J Briley of Hay Mills.
-The architect
+The temporary premises, after the addition of the adjoining unit, were reconstructed by Frederick J Briley of Hay Mills (right).
+The

-was Gerald McMichael, and the building was formally opened on July 25th 1921 by Neville Chamberlain (below right).
-Prior to the opening,
+and the building was formally opened on July 25th 1921 by Neville Chamberlain (below right).
+Prior to the opening, the Bank's Chairman,

 The facade of Sparkbrook is the template for many future branches.
 However, there is yet no incorporation of the 'key' logo, and the